Every marketer knows the classic sales adage: “Sell the sizzle, not the steak.”

 Don’t:

 AI is a sous-chef, not the headliner.
 It can chop vegetables and maintain temperature, but it shouldn't design the menu or plate the final dish.
+That part's yours.

 Do: